AnmolVerma06/Logistics-Website/README.md

 The shipping cost is calculated dynamically using the following steps:

 1. **Distance-Based Pricing**
-   - A pre-calculated distance matrix determines the distance between major Indian cities.
+   - Distances between major Indian cities are calculated using the **Haversine formula**, which computes the great-circle distance between two latitude-longitude points.
-   - Shipping cost scales with distance.
+   - Shipping cost scales with the calculated distance.

 2. **Weight Calculation**
    - Both actual weight and volumetric weight (based on selected box dimensions) are calculated.